Insect Orders Important to Gardeners

 Learn to recognize the eggs and larvae of the beneficial insects, and avoid harming them.
 Praying mantid egg cases are often found in weedy lots.
 Carry the twig with the cluster attached into the garden and set it in a place where it will not be disturbed.
 Learn to recognize parasites and their egg cases.
 For example, the tomato hornworm often has a number of white cocoons, a little larger than grains of rice, on its back.
 These are from a parasitic wasp.
 The hornworm will die, and more wasps will emerge.
 Obviously, it is to a gardener’s advantage to leave that caterpillar in the garden.

 Another possibility is to increase the type and number of plants in a landscape that will attract beneficial insects.
-Search for beneficial insects in the NC State Plant Database.
+Search for beneficial insects in the NC State Extension Gardener Plant Toolbox.
 Most composite and umbel plants attract beneficial insects by providing nectar and pollen that prolong the insect's life.
 Cosmos and marigolds attract a few beneficial insects, and tansy attracts large numbers.
 Best results come from planting the attractant plants on the edges of the area instead of interplanting them in the garden.

 Insecticides often kill beneficial insects.
 A selective insecticide has less adverse effect than a broadspectrum insecticide.
 Stomach poison insecticides are less likely to harm beneficial insects.
 Apply insecticides at dusk, as this is the time when most beneficial insects are done foraging for nectar or pollen.